statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 L1-Norm](https://arxiv.org/abs/2204.10403)

 About
-: Nghia Tran is an associate professor at the Department of Mathematics and Statistics at Oakland University, Rochester, Michigan, USA.
-His primary research focus has been non-smooth optimization, variational analysis, and applications thereof.
+: Sandra Paterlini is a full professor at the Department of Economics and Management at the Univeristy of Trento, Italy.

 [tz]: https://dateful.com/convert/stockholm-sweden?t=3pm